Jammintk/DisTableBot/README.md

 # DisTableBot
-A Discord bot written in Ruby using Discordrb to work on the Unofficial Giant Bomb Discord Tabletop Zone
+A Discord bot written in Python using Discordrb to work on the Unofficial Giant Bomb Discord Tabletop Zone

 # Feature Goals